-Rattleback 'mystery' explained
+Rattleback mystery explained

 A rattleback, also called a celt or wobblestone, is an interesting little piece of material with a roundish bottom and an unbalanced distribution of weight.
 When spun, it will soon start to rock and then, as the rocking motion subsides, it will settle down to spinning in the reverse direction.
 Rattlebacks do not work well on a slippery surface, which means that a certain amount of friction is a necessary condition for it to work...